Antimicrobial polymer: Inherent antimicrobial activity

 Polyethylenimine is a synthetic, nonbiodegradable polymer containing nitrogen.
 This polymer induces cell death through cell membrane rupture.
 When attached to immobilized surfaces including glass and plastic, N-alkyl-polyethylenimine caused cell inactivation in almost 100% of airborne and waterborne bacteria and fungi.
 A benefit of this polymer is that it is nontoxic to mammalian cells.
 Polyethylenimine has been applied in the medical industry for use in prostheses.
 Bacteria growth was reduced by 92% when polyethylenimine was tested as a coating surface for medical devices.
 The activity of polyethylenimine is affected by the molecular weight of the polymer; low molecular weight polyethylenimine displays negligible activity, while displaying great antimicrobial activity in its high molecular weight form.

 Polyguanidines are another class of antimicrobial polymers containing nitrogen.
 This class of antimicrobial polymers is nontoxic and exhibits high water solubility.
 Polyguanidines display broad-spectrum antimicrobial activity and initially interact with microbes using electrostatic forces.
 Greater activity against gram-positive bacteria has been seen with polyguanidines than against gram-negative bacteria.
 The reason for the difference in activity is likened to the different structures of gram-positive and gram-negative bacteria.
 Gram-negative bacteria have a thinner peptidoglycan layer than gram-positive bacteria.
-In addition, gram-negative bacteria have an outer lipid membrane, which gram-positive bacteria do not.
+In addition, gram-negative bacteria have an outer lipid membrane, while gram-positive bacteria do not.
 High molecular weight polymers are able to penetrate gram-positive bacteria.

-Antimicrobial Activity Through Chemical Modification
+Antimicrobial activity through chemical modification

 This class of polymers does not have any inherent antimicrobial activity.
-To induce antimicrobial activity, polymers re chemically modified to include active agents.
+To induce antimicrobial activity, polymers are chemically modified to include active agents.
 Active side groups are attached to the polymer backbone to generate antimicrobial activity.
-Pendent groups, antibiotic drugs, or inorganic particles can be adjoined to the polymer.
+Pendant groups, antibiotic drugs, or inorganic particles can be adjoined to the polymer.

 Pendant groups that are attached to the polymer backbone include quaternary ammonium, hydroxyl groups with an organic acid, and others.
 Antimicrobial polymers containing quaternary ammonium as a side group are commonly synthesized from methacrylic monomers.
 The benefit of these monomers is that the hydrophobicity, molecular weight, and surface charge can all be manipulated.
 Hydrophobicity of the polymer has a strong effect on antimicrobial activity.
 Polysiloxanes, which have a quaternary ammonium pendant group, have demonstrated activity against several strains of bacteria including Enterococcus hirae, E. coli, and P. aeruginosa.
 The flexibility and amphiphilic nature of this polymer enhances the antimicrobial activity.
-When benzaldehyde, a hydroxyl group containing organic acid, is used as a side group with Methyl methacrylate polymers, growth inhibition five times that of control surfaces has been shown.
+When benzaldehyde, a hydroxyl group containing organic acid, is used as a side group with methyl methacrylate polymers, growth inhibition five times that of control surfaces has been shown.
 Benzaldehyde has inherent antimicrobial activity and has been incorporated into polymers to improve activity.
 Polymers with quaternary ammonium or hydroxyl groups with an organic acid as a pendant group have demonstrated activity against many types of bacteria, fungi, and algae.